Church and State (Succession): Production

 The episode used the Church of St. Ignatius Loyola in New York's Upper East Side to film Logan's funeral service.

 "Church and State" was written by Succession creator and showrunner Jesse Armstrong and directed by Mark Mylod in his fifteenth episode for the series.

 Logan's funeral Mass was filmed at the Church of St. Ignatius Loyola in New York City, the location reflecting Logan's Catholic faith and located near the character's home on the Upper East Side.
 The production was given limited time in the church to film the funeral scenes, which contained over 600 extras and comprised most of the script's length; Mylod consequently filmed the sequence as a continuous take using a four-camera setup to maximize coverage – the same technique employed in shooting "Connor's Wedding".
 The church's pastor, Dennis Yesalonia, consulted on costuming and ritual procedures, and makes a cameo in the episode as the cardinal presiding over Logan's funeral.
 Similarly, William Villanova, director of the Frank E. Campbell funeral home who also consulted for the series, cameos as Logan's funeral director.
 Logan's committal service was filmed at Woodlawn Cemetery in The Bronx.

 To preserve the secrecy of Logan's death, Mylod recounted that both the scripts and the set dressing for "Church and State" replaced Logan's name with Ewan's.
 Additionally, actor Brian Cox himself attended the filming of Logan's funeral to mislead onlookers and paparazzi present during the shoot.

 Numerous guest stars reprise their roles from prior seasons in the episode, including James Cromwell as Ewan Roy, Harriet Walter as Caroline Collingwood (having filmed in New York for the first time in the series), Pip Torrens as Peter Munion, and Mary Birdsong as Greg's mother Marianne Hirsch, in her first appearance since early in the first season.
 Additionally, Nicole Ansari-Cox, wife of Brian Cox, appears in the episode as Sally-Anne, a woman with whom Logan had a passionate affair while married to Caroline, as alluded to in earlier episodes.
-Arian Moayed filmed scenes as Stewy for the funeral sequence, but they were ultimately cut from the episode.
+Arian Moayed appeared in publicity material as Stewy, and is credited in the episode's opening titles, but ultimately did not appear.